SergioTGSerra/Process-Manager/README.md

-Process manager, written in C for programming discipline 1
+Process manager, written in C for programming 1 discipline.